loganwoudstra/Weather-Web-App/README.md

 A weather web app created using Django as a backend framework and Open Weather's API

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+Make sure you install these modules in order to run the code

 ```
 pip install virtualenv